saavedra/actuarial-loss-prediction/README.md

 ### Description

 The notebooks in this repo present a proposed solution to the [Actuarial Loss Prediction](https://www.kaggle.com/c/actuarial-loss-estimation) challenge on Kaggle.
-This solution is not fully developed, as it was completed within the time constraints of a technical test (approximately one week).
+This solution is not fully developed, as it was completed within the time constraint of approximately one week (enough to test one approach of handling the categorical variables).

 ### File Contents
 * `1. exploration.ipynb`: Thorough exploration of numerical and categorical variables in the dataset, along with key insights.